priyanka8637kumari/priyanka8637kumari/README.md

 # Hi, I'm Priyanka! 👋

-🎓 Aspiring Frontend Developer | MERN stack learner | 💻 Passionate about Web Development.
+🎓 Aspiring Frontend Developer | Redux-Toolkit learner | 💻 Passionate about Web Development.

 💡 **What I'm working on:**
 - Learnig **Redux-Toolki**t and doing a simple project